Healthy Homes Assessment Tomoana

 Tomoana Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required for all Tomoana and New Zealand rental homes where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is a requirement throughout Tomoana and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records to demonstrate compliance with all Healthy Homes Standard that apply or will be applied to an apartment rental.
+• Property managers and landlords must keep records to demonstrate compliance with the Healthy Homes Standards that apply or will be applicable during the tenancy of the rental property.

-• Property managers and private landlords have to make sure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.
+• Private landlords and property managers are required to make sure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of any renewal, new or a change in lease.

-• All boarding households (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must adhere to the Healthy Homes Standards regardless of the date the tenancy was started.
+• All the boarding households (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must adhere to the Healthy Homes Standard regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes